leeek/cs51-git-tutorial/README.md

 Hopefully that's all you'll need to know about git for a while!
 If you have any questions, feel free to ask!

-Sidenote: Dropbox has been known to horribly corrupt git repositories, so if you're still in the CS50 habit of keeping your code in Dropbox for it's autosync features, I'd recommend you avoid that, and get used to commiting often.
+Sidenote: Dropbox has been known to horribly corrupt git repositories, so if you're still in the CS50 habit (the old CS 50 did this) of keeping your code in Dropbox for it's autosync features, I'd recommend you avoid that, and get used to commiting often.
 It's even possible to clean up your commits so that there aren't so many, so don't feel bad about spamming your git log.